-“Lawyer Tsion recently handled a complex case for my family member.
-She and her paralegals are beyond reproach.
-We were hoping for a plea reduction to dry reckless on a Los Angeles DUI charge.
-Ms Chudnovsky got the Airport Court case entirely dismissed with no probation or monetary fines.
-We would recommend her and her associates to those looking for capable defense attorneys.”
+“Attorney Nicole Enyart recently handled a complex case for me.
+She and her office did an excellent job.
+We were hoping for a plea reduction to dry reckless on a Santa Barbara DUI charge.
+Ms Enyart got the charges dismissed entirely with no fines.
+I can highly recommend her and her firm to anyone looking for an excellent criminal defense attorney.”

 Most criminal statutes require “specific intent” to commit crimes.
 If a defendant was involuntarily intoxicated, that is generally a complete defense to almost any crime.

 If someone slips a drug into a defendant’s drink causing them to become involuntarily intoxicated.
 Or if a doctor prescribes a drug without warning of the potential side effects.
 However, you can only claim involuntary intoxication if you did not voluntarily take any intoxicating drugs or alcohol.

 In most instances, you cannot be found guilty of a crime if you were legally insane when you committed it because willful intent is a required criminal element.

 California courts utilize a definition of legal insanity is known as the M’Naghten Rule (pronounced and sometimes spelled as McNaughton) named after Daniel M’Naghten, a Scottish woodturner who murdered an English official in 1843 while suffering from paranoid delusions.